 Keelath looked off to the side and seemed to relax, though it was difficult tell with the death knight.
 “Would you rather spend the rest of the night alone, then?”

 Mirium didn’t answer, because she wasn’t sure.
-On the one hand, it was comforting to have the company of a loved one again, but his touch, like that of a dead thing, still unnerved her on a level she couldn’t yet avoid, either.
+On the one hand, it was comforting to have the company of a loved one again, but his touch, like that of a dead thing, still unnerved her on a level she couldn’t yet push aside, either.

-“We could, but sometimes, maybe it is better to just let go…start over.”
+“We could, but sometimes, maybe it is better to just let go…start over,” Mirium said unhappily.

 With that, Keelath quickly rose, clothed, and left.
 He moved quietly in respect to her and shut the door tight.
 Mirium turned over, punched her pillow, then cried into it.
 Dimly she could hear the hooves of Keelath’s undead courser pound the ground, as the death knight fled to his duty.
 The hoofbeats echoed in the blighted woods for many minutes, and she recognized the route of his patrol, circling the manor, heading first for the Dead Scar were the mindless undead still lurked.